Search for single production of a vector-like T quark decaying to a top quark and a neutral scalar boson in the lepton+jets final state in proton-proton collisions at $\sqrt{s}$ = 13 TeV: The CMS detector, data, and simulation

-For the interpretation of the results in the case of the $\PQt\PH$ decay channel, the total cross section is computed at LO in the narrow-width approximation using the simplified approach from Refs.~\cite{Buchkremer:2013bha, Carvalho:2018}.
+For the interpretation of the results in the case of the $\PQt\PH$ decay channel, the total cross section is computed at NLO in the narrow-width approximation using the simplified approach from Refs.~\cite{Buchkremer:2013bha, Carvalho:2018}, for a singlet \PQT quark assuming a resonance width $\Gamma$ of 5 or 1\% of the mass.

 The simulated samples are generated using the NNLO NNPDF~3.1~\cite{Ball:2014uwa} parton distribution function (PDF) sets.

 {\tolerance=1500 The generated events are passed through a simulation of the CMS detector based on \GEANTfour~\cite{Agostinelli:2002hh, Allison:2006ve}.
 Additional interactions in the same or adjacent bunch crossings (pileup) are included in the simulation, with their multiplicity distribution adjusted to match that observed in data. }